Jasman-M/Data-Science/README.md

 # Jasman Mander

-First-year Financial Mathematics and BBA double degree student at Wilfrid Laurier University, building at the intersection of quantitative finance and applied AI.
+Second-year Financial Mathematics and BBA double degree student at Wilfrid Laurier University, building at the intersection of quantitative finance and applied AI.

 ## Projects